polterguy/polterguy.github.io/index.md

 ## How it works

-Magic will read metadata from your database, and use this metadata to generate a Hyperlambda and .Net Core HTTP REST Web API for you, wrapping all CRUD operations inside of REST endpoints.
+Magic will read metadata from your database, and use this metadata to generate a Hyperlambda HTTP REST Web API for you, wrapping all CRUD operations inside of REST endpoints.
 Then it will use metadata from the REST API to automatically generate Angular components, router links, menu items, datagrids, etc. The end result becomes that before you've even had to create as much as a single